rortizmerino/lia_training_template/README.md

     "@type": "CreativeWork",
     "@id": "https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE"
   },
   "description": "TeSS, how can I help you?
-This is our interactive hands-on course about efficient use of the ELIXIR TeSS platform.", "keywords": "FAIR, OPEN, Bioinformatics, Teaching, TeSS", "name": "TeSS, how can I help you?",
+This is our interactive hands-on course about beer", "keywords": "FAIR, OPEN, Teaching, beer",
+  "name": "TeSS, how can I help you?",
   "license": "https://creativecommons.org/licenses/by/4.0/",
   "educationalLevel": "beginner",
   "competencyRequired": "none",
   "teaches": [
-    "search events and material in TeSS via direct and faceted search", "add manually and automatically events and material to TeSS", "extract events and material from TeSS by using TeSS widgets" ],
+    "What is beer",
+    "Main beer styles"
+  ],
   "audience": "training providers",
   "inLanguage": "en-US",